Fsoft-AIC/Open-Vocabulary-Affordance-Detection-in-3D-Point-Clouds/README.md

 # Open-Vocabulary Affordance Detection in 3D Point Clouds

 Official code for the IROS 2023 paper "Open-Vocabulary Affordance Detection in 3D Point Clouds".
+Our paper is currently available at [this URL](https://arxiv.org/abs/2303.02401).
+More information can be accessed via [our project page](https://openad2023.github.io).

 <img src="./demo/intro.jpg" width="500">